Torero, relaja esa postura

 I mean, almost everyone in his country, and in his times, wiz a racist.
 Colonialism wiz in their blood, and blood wiz in their money and way of life.
 And he likely made orcs as a counterpart of humans he deemed inferior (or more likely, inherently evil).
 So let’s say that Tolkien was racist, therefore bad.

 Yes, but… But his books don’t promote racism.
-They promote Christian values (fight the devil and his minions).
+They promote, if at all, Christian values (fight the devil and his minions).
 In The Lord of the Rings, there are clear good and evil, a vision that doesn’t conform to reality.
 His description of orcs include that they look like Mongols and that they are swarthy.
 Pretty offensive to be sure.
 But that’s not the end of it.
 He also said orcs are sallow-skinned and had squat, broad, flat noses.
 He was not trying to portrait orcs as an allegory for Asians, he wanted to make sure they looked evil and exotic, that is, to embrace the features of otherness.
 For a colonialist, otherness and exoticism came to enbody evil, and for them and the generations before him, exoticism was linked to Orientalism.***

 For Tolkien, it was clear what was black and what was white from his Christian moral point of view (evil and good), and, perhaps not by intentionality, he ended up granting whisteskins (humans, elves and dwarfs) the features of good, and swarthy orcs the features of evil.
 So, racial black and moral black coincide, just as racial and moral whites do.